-The study assessed patient preferences for aspects of breast-cancer treatments to evaluate and inform the usual assumptions in scoring rubrics for value frameworks.
+The study assessed patient preferences for aspects of breast-cancer treatments to evaluate the usual assumptions in scoring rubrics for value frameworks.
 The goal was to test an assumption in the most commonly-used oncology value frameworks – that patients view treatment outcomes the same way – and to test whether the assumption is close in terms of disease stage and background.

 Researchers noted that current frameworks use formulaic or expert-driven scoring procedures for specific treatment attributes that do not resemble the tradeoffs that patients would be willing to make between these outcomes.
 As a result, patient preferences do not play a key role in current value assessments tools because:

 - None of the most notable frameworks focused on cancer-related treatments pay much attention to how patients view treatments.

 - These frameworks have mainly focused on finding relevant treatment outcomes and the relevant weights the outcomes should have based on their supporting medical evidence.

 - The frameworks estimate the value of oncology treatments through health benefits, side effects, and improvements in patient symptoms or quality of life in the context of cost.

 Researchers wanted to learn what treatment outcomes matter the most to breast cancer patients to better understand the importance of these outcomes.
 This information can help doctors and health care providers with treatment decisions because they will have more insight into what treatment options breast cancer patients care about the most.

 The researchers used a discrete-choice experiment (DCE) to collect numerical data and evidence on patient preferences to accomplish the following:

 - Figure out what aspects of treatment patients with breast cancer consider to be the most important.